Nursing Home Abuse Attorney

 Finding out that a caregiver is abusing your loved one is a devastating discovery.

-Nursing home abuse attorneys Lynn C. Harris can help you hold negligent or abusive caregivers responsible for their actions.
+Nursing home abuse attorney Lynn C. Harris can help you hold negligent or abusive caregivers responsible for their actions.

-According to the National Center on Elder Abuse, for every case of nursing home abuse brought to the attention of the authorities, an estimated five incidents go unreported.
 Elder abuse is often committed by caregivers, making victims afraid, unwilling, or unable to report the mistreatment they suffer.
-For this reason, it is important that family members are familiar with nursing home abuse warning signs, which can include:
+For this reason, it is important that family members are familiar with the warning signs of physical abuse, which can include:

 - Bandages, bleeding, or bruising